wq/django-data-wizard/README.md

 # Usage

-Django Data Wizard provides a JSON (and HTML) API for specifying a data set to import (by referencing a previously-uploaded file), selecting a serializer, mapping the data columns and identifiers, and (asynchronously) importing the data into the database.
+Django Data Wizard provides a web interface and JSON API for specifying a data set to import (e.g. a previously-uploaded file), selecting a serializer, mapping the data columns and identifiers, and (asynchronously) importing the data into the database.

 ## Installation